sohang3112/sohang3112.github.io/README.md

 My blog website made with Github Pages and [Jekyll Now](https://github.com/barryclark/jekyll-now).

-Likes & comments on blog posts are done using [Disqus](https://disqus.com/).
-Previously used [Giscus](https://giscus.app/) (which is based on Github Discussions), but shifted to Disqus since it supports signing up with Google which is easier for non-technical people.
+Likes & comments on blog posts are done via [Giscus](https://giscus.app/) (which is based on Github Discussions).
+Previously tried [Disqus](https://disqus.com/) since it supports signing up with Google, but could not debug the error [Disqus seems to be taking longer than usual](https://help.disqus.com/en/articles/1717300-troubleshooting-common-error-messages).

 ## Local Development